 - Understand and use mathematical and statistical theory and techniques to analyze and solve problems; and

 - Translate real-world problems into mathematical situations and then apply mathematics and/or statistics to solve the problems.

-As part of the university advising program, the department makes recommendations for each first-year student concerning the preparatory mathematics and statistics courses they are required/qualified to take.
+As part of the university advising program, the department makes recommendations for each student concerning the preparatory mathematics and statistics courses they are required/qualified to take.
 These recommendations are based on the ACT subscore in mathematics and/or the department placement tests.
-Placement tests are offered to incoming freshmen during the summer orientation sessions.
+Placement tests are offered to incoming students during the summer orientation sessions.
 They may also be taken at almost any time by arrangement with the department chair.

 Students who have a high school background in calculus are encouraged to apply for credit through advanced standing.
 A sufficiently high score on the national advanced placement (AP) College Entrance Examination, the CLEP Calculus Test, or the Saint Mary's University Advanced Placement Calculus Test is required.
 Advanced placement information is available from the department chair.